Skip to contentSkip to navigationSkip to topbar

 Remark also that maxTracks: 0 should be read as "unlimited" meaning that Twilio will try to send all the subscribed tracks to the Participant.
 Note also that, by default, maxTracks: 0.

-While maxTracks is "unlimited" by default the following are the recommended maximum values based on Room type:
+While maxTracks is "unlimited" by default, the recommended maximum value is 16.

-These recommendations are highly dependent on the bitrate associated with each subscribed video track.
-For optimal results with 2 or more visible tracks you should ensure that you specify a low track priority for nearly all video tracks and that your renderDimensions for the low priority tracks are no more than 60p to 180p per track.
+This recommendation is highly dependent on the bitrate associated with each subscribed video track.
+For optimal results with two or more visible tracks you should ensure that you specify a low track priority for nearly all video tracks and that your renderDimensions for the low priority tracks are no more than 60p to 180p per track.

 Understanding renderDimensions